cdapio/coopr/coopr-docs/docs/source/installation/upgrade.rst

 Upgrade Steps
 -------------
-As with any system upgrades, please back up all critical data, prior to running any of the steps below.
-We are assuming you have access to all (current 0.9.8) Coopr servers and are logged in as root on those.
+We are assuming you have access to all (current 0.9.8) Coopr servers and are logged in to those.

 1. Stop all processes